quentin-jaquier-sonarsource/AdvSWE_OASS/client/README.md

     a temporary file on localhost
     - Now that you're signed up and you have a token, all the other endpoints should work.
 If you try to access the other endpoints before signing up you should receive an error
+7. Testing
+    - In order to test, you must have an instance of our service up and running locally.
+To test, run `pytest` in the root directory.
+Make sure you have taken the steps to activate the virtual environment and install all the requirements first